 - Call the police when you leave the home to let them know it will be unoccupied and unguarded.

 - Start saving receipts immediately—include everything related to the fire accident, such as receipts for hotel rooms, replacement clothes, transportation, etc. It is important to keep these to show your insurance company when you make your claim.

-- Call Cory Watson—our fire and burn injury attorneys are experienced in helping families move forward after a fire has disrupted their lives.
-We will fight to get the benefits you deserve after a fire accident.
+- Call Cory Watson Attorneys — our lawyers are experienced in helping families move forward after a fire has disrupted their lives.

 Contact Us for a Free Case Review

 If you or a loved one were seriously burned in a fire, we want to help.
 The fire and burn injury lawyers at are ready to fight for you.
 Pick up the phone and call us at (877) 562-0000 or fill out our free initial consultation form.
 It takes just minutes contact us, and the initial conversation is free.

 As a leading national injury law firm, Cory Watson Attorneys serves fire and burn injury victims and their families throughout the country and the State of Alabama.
 We’re ready to help 24/7—contact us now to get started.